 "You—you are going to attain your spiritual goals.
 Whatever you envision, you will achieve.
 You are a special person."

 "Oooooooh" the crowd exhales in approval.

 Speechless.
 Well ...
 I'm simultaneously flattered and utterly baffled, emphasis on the latter.
 Did Tendzin even know that I was the only one there who wasn't a Naropan?
 Can't say for sure.
 What I can say with absolute certainty is that not only wasn't I striving to attain any spiritual goals, I couldn't even name one.
 I'm really wanting to believe the "whatever you envision, you will achieve" pronouncement.
 That would mean that scoring with a Naropan babe later that night was not only possible, but done-deal achievable.
 I could only hope Tendzin really was all-knowing.
 He knew enough to have his own limo, proof positive that he'd aced his Manifestation exam.
-More confounding was what exactly made me a special person based on a heretofore unknown form of instant aura analysis.
+More confounding was what exactly made me a special person based on ad hoc aura analysis?
 I dunno.
 Is it really special to be the only being there more psyched for the after-party than the recitation itself?

 Other souls who weren't overthinking it like I was gawked as if a halo had suddenly appeared above my head and I'd sprouted angel wings.
 Further ruminations were interrupted by the metallic clang of 1950s locking crossbar doors opening.